Tsumkwe TUCSIN Lodge

 Bushmanland - Namibia

-The lodge is accessible by car, via a good dirt road.
-A 4x4 vehicle would be required though to explore the surrounding area of Bushmanland.
+Tsumkwe TUCSIN Lodge is situated in the town of Tsumkwe, which is the administrative centre of Bushmanland.
+It is on the road to the border post with Botswana.
+While the lodge is accessible by sedan car, via a good dirt road a 4x4 vehicle is required to explore the surrounding area of Bushmanland.
 The lodge is co-operating with the community run Nyae Nyae Conservancy, set up in 1998 to give the San people, the right to benefit from the wildlife and tourist activities in the area.

-The main lodge/Lapa area houses the restaurant, bar, kitchen and braai.
+The main lodge and lapa area houses the restaurant, bar, kitchen and braai.
 Breakfast is either a cooked English/Farmers or a selection of cereals.
-There is a light lunch and set dinner menu, with a tea/coffee facility available throughout the day.
+There is also a light lunch and set dinner menu.
+Other amenities include a tea/coffee facility available throughout the day and a laundry service.
+The swimming pool offers a welcome respite from the hot Namibian sunshine, especially after a long dusty drive or an enjoyable day trip to visit the San Bushmen.

 Another feature of the area are the many Baobab trees, some more than 2000 years old.
 The largest is known as 'Holboom', which means 'Hollow Tree' in Afrikaans. .